GreenCape/codegen/docs/definitions.md

     }
 ```

 An Article has many Tags.
-The relations are stored in the `tag_ids` property of the Article, for example as a JSON string (details will be provided with the `tag_ids` property), which contains a list of tag "id"s.
+The relations are stored in the `tag_ids` property of the Article, for example as a JSON string (details will be provided with the `tag_ids` property), which contains a list of tag `id`s.